GLOBAL MANAGEMENT SYSTEM

 - Compliance with regulatory thresholds for ambient air and inside air.

 - Minor impact on local air quality.
-The very open environment favors the rapid dispersion of emitted pollutants.
+The very open environment helps in the rapid dispersion of emitted pollutants.

 - Slight decrease of NO2 and benzene around the airport thanks to the overall improvement in the Montpellier region.